livingingroups/eas-coding-workshops/20241212-codereview/README.md

     - System packages - [docker](https://www.docker.com/) or similar
   - Requiring vs Documenting
     - Requiring - allow users to newer minor versions and/or a version range where possible
-    - Documenting - it's helpful to know the exact versions that actually worked in case
+    - Documenting - it's helpful to know the exact versions that actually worked together
         - Docker: image hash (on dockerhub)
         - Git: Commit hash
         - Python/pip: Minor version